-High blood pressure, or hypertension, directly increases the risk of heart attack and stroke.
-With high blood pressure, the arteries may have an increased resistance against the flow of blood, causing the heart to pump harder to circulate the blood.
-Usually, high blood pressure has no signs or symptoms.
-However, you can know if your blood pressure is high by checking it yourself or by having it checked regularly by your healthcare provider.
+High blood pressure (hypertension) directly increases the risk of heart attack, heart failure, and stroke.
+With high blood pressure, the arteries may have an increased resistance against the flow of blood,.
+This causes your heart to pump harder to circulate the blood.
+High blood pressure usually has no signs or symptoms.
+But you can find out if your blood pressure is higher than normal by checking it yourself or by having it checked regularly by your healthcare provider.

-Use these numbers as a guide only.
-A single elevated blood pressure measurement is not necessarily an indication of a problem.
-Your healthcare provider will want to see multiple blood pressure measurements over several days or weeks before making a diagnosis of high blood pressure and starting treatment.
-If you normally run a lower-than-usual blood pressure, you may be diagnosed with high blood pressure with blood pressure measurements lower than 140/90.
+Use these numbers only as a guide.
+A single higher blood pressure measurement does not necessarily mean you have a problem.
+Your healthcare provider will want to see several blood pressure measurements over several days or weeks before diagnosing high blood pressure and starting treatment.
+Ask your provider when you should call them if your blood pressure readings are not within the normal range.

-Nearly one-third of all Americans have high blood pressure, but it is particularly prevalent in:
+Nearly half of all Americans have high blood pressure.
+It is particularly common in:

 People who have diabetes, gout, or kidney disease

-African Americans (particularly those who live in the southeastern U.S.)
+African Americans, especially those who live in the southeastern U.S.

-Middle-aged and elderly people; more than half of all Americans age 60 and older have high blood pressure
+Middle-aged and older adults.
+More than half of all Americans ages 60 and older have high blood pressure.

 People with a family history of high blood pressure